Quentin0312/myWikiJSData/lectures/new-page.md

 5. Architecture skills (skills 5)
-design and architectural principles needed (functional programing have some (diff de celles des autres paradigms))
+design and architectural principles needed (functional programing have some (diff de celles des autres paradigms)) ex of architectural patterns is the reactive data , reactive architecture (Redux, Elm Architecture, re-frame in ClojureScript, ...)
+=> the idea is :
+- events generated
+- events consumed
+That generates a view that is projected out into like a GUI

+modified state generates a projection onto the GUI reaction based on changes to the data